costajob/akamai_ccu/README.md

 #### Reuse client
 By default `Wrapper` class methods create a brand new Net::HTTP client on each call.
-If this is an issue for you, you can rely `Wrapper#call` instance method and just change the `endpoint` collaborator to switch API:
+If this is an issue for you, you can use the `Wrapper#call` instance method and update the `endpoint` collaborator to switch API:
 ```ruby
 wrapper = AkamaiCCU::Wrapper.new(secret: secret, endpoint: AkamaiCCU::Endpoint.by_name("invalidate_by_url"))
 wrapper.call(%w[https://akaa-baseurl-xxx-xxx.luna.akamaiapis.net/*.css])